freemindlabsinc/IntelliBlog/AF-LOG.md

 		- Unit is where I test in memory things like domain objects and functionality

 - Started branch ddd-adjustments2

+    - IMPORTANT REALIZATION: both Ardalis and Jason Tayler's DDD solutions make use of an Application project.
+If we're to take inspiration from eShop (and we do), that is a complication we don't need.
+We can implement the mediator calls DIRECTLY in the web api project particularily with FastEndpoints.

+        - I am going to move things around some more... wish me luck!
+        -

 ### 7/1/2024